Unlocking the Power of Struct Pointers in Go

 Getting Started with Structs and Pointers

 In the world of Go programming, structs play a vital role in storing variables of different data types.
-But did you know that you can take it to the next level by creating a pointer variable of struct type?
+However, you can take it to the next level by creating a pointer variable of struct type.
 To master this concept, it’s essential to have a solid grasp of Go pointers and structs.

 Creating a Struct Variable and a Pointer Variable